bpleines/ansible-infoblox/README.md

 dynamicInfoblox
 =========

-A basic role using some of Infoblox's new integration in Core v2.5 to dynamically add a sequence of host records at the next available ip address
+A role using some of Infoblox's new integration in Core v2.5 to dynamically add a sequence of host records at the next available ip address.
+Additional functionality included to take a snapshot of the existing Gridmaster.

 Requirements
 ------------

 The infoblox-client installed on the targeted localhost machine.
-Ansible v >= 2.5 for the infoblox modules and lookup plugin
+Ansible v >= 2.5 for the infoblox modules and lookup plugin.
+Wapi v2.7 required for the snapshot script.

 Role Variables
 --------------